wesleycamargo/azure-docs.pt-br/articles/container-registry/container-registry-get-started-azure-cli.md

 ---
-title: Guia de início rápido – criar um registro particular do Docker no Azure com a CLI do Azure
+title: Início Rápido – criar um registro particular do Docker no Azure – CLI do Azure
 description: Aprenda rapidamente a criar um registro de contêiner particular do Docker com a CLI do Azure.
 services: container-registry
 author: dlepow